hlucey/third-party/cis4-rmc-publish.md

 {:tip: .tip}
 {:download: .download}

-# Step 5: Publishing and testing your service
+# Step 5.
+Publishing and testing your service
+{: #step5-pubtest}

-Now that you have your hosted broker or brokers that meet the OSB specification, you can return to the resource management console to publish your service to the{{site.data.keyword.Bluemix_notm}} catalog.
-Complete the **Deployments** tab: schedule the deployment of your service plans into one or more regions of the {{site.data.keyword.Bluemix_notm}} catalog, test your broker or brokers, and finally publish to the catalog in limited visibility mode.
-After you successfully deploy, test your offering to make sure it meets the required criteria, and iterate through the publication process as needed.
+Now that you have your hosted broker or brokers that meet the OSB specification, you can return to the resource management console to publish your service to the {{site.data.keyword.Bluemix_notm}} catalog.
+{:shortdesc}

 ## Before you begin
+{: #pre-reqs}

 This step assumes that you have been approved to deliver an integrated billing service.
 If you haven't yet completed the initial registration and approval in Provider Workbench, see the [Getting started tutorial](/docs/third-party/index.md).
 {: tip}